inallib/reactjs-Spring-boot-webflux-R2DBC-MySQL-/courses-service/README.md

 - Download the maven dependency and build the project with JDK 8 - Go to `cd course-service` and run `mvn install`
-- You may change the mysql connection string `./resources/application.properties`
+- You may change the mysql connection string (if you are not running mysql locally or database name is not `db`) in `./resources/application.properties`
 - Run the application `mvnw spring-boot:run`